 Also, you can spot a mass mind by its embrace of a few simple ideas that never change and by avoiding any nuance that might challenge an otherwise meme-deep, sugar-coated view of the world.

-“The [mass] individual finds himself already with a stock of ideas.
+As Ortega put it, “The [mass] individual finds himself already with a stock of ideas.
 He decides to content himself with them and to consider himself intellectually complete.
 As he feels the lack of nothing outside himself, he settles down definitely amid his mental furniture.
 Such is the mechanism of self-obliteration.”